BenShapley/game-database-openai-powered/README.md

 **Achievements**

-*Prompt: "what achievements does call of duty blacks ops 2 have?"*
+*Prompt: "does destiny 2 have any achievements?"*

 ![Achievements](gh-assets/screenshots/achievements.png)

 **Comparing Games**

-*Prompt: "what do people prefer more, dead by daylight or outlast the trials?"*
+*Prompt: "what do people prefer more, roblox or minecraft?"*

 ![Comparing Games](gh-assets/screenshots/comparison.png)